• Skip to primary navigation

 • What are 2 brands in your industry (or related industries) that you like and why? – I like this question because it gives you a benchmark and helps to articulate what the project owner is looking for

-• Attach the company style guide – a lot of businesses and brands already have style guides that you will need to adhere to
+• Attach the company style guide – a lot of businesses and brands already have medical writing style guides you will need to adhere to

 Referencing and requirements gathering